 Intercultural communications experts highlight interesting differences between our world cultures.
 Some topics are teacher driven, others identified by students and then pursued by the class.
 Slideshows leave the children asking more questions than you can believe, as they come to understand similarities and differences between cultures.
 Speakers from different cultures give the children a chance to ask questions and meet people who have lived in the different cultures.

-Outdoor Playtime- Playground stops at Moody Elementary School and Rocky Point Park are part of our planned after school program.
+Outdoor Playtime- Playground stops at Moody Elementary School, Chip Kerr Park, and Rocky Point Park are part of our planned after school program.
 These playgrounds have great equipment and ample room for the students to run, climb, play tag, soccer or just enjoy the park!
 Other days will feature walks along the lower trails near Port Moody Arts Centre, or playtime at Kyle Park.

 Crafts and Games Time- When not outdoors or involved in planned activites, children have access to craft supplies, puzzles, games, books and more.